Hitesh7234/Night-Marketer/README.md

 - The WhatsApp Web script relies on stable internet and may need adjustments for new WhatsApp Web updates.

 ---
+# To-Do List

+Integrate Music API:
+- Fetch different background music tracks for each video to enhance variety.
+- Match music with the mood of the motivational quotes.

+# Merge Videos:
+- Combine 2-3 shorter videos into a single clip of approximately 60 seconds.
+- Add seamless transitions and animations between clips.

+# Integrate Animations:
+- Add subtle animations to text overlays to increase engagement.
+- Include animated intros and outros for a professional touch.

+# Add Video Filters:
+- Implement color grading to improve video aesthetics.
+- Provide options for black-and-white or sepia filters.

+# Customizable Quotes:
+- Allow users to input their own motivational quotes.
+- Provide a library of predefined quotes to choose from.

+# Error Handling:
+- Improve error messages for missing dependencies or invalid inputs.
+- Add fallback mechanisms for unsupported file formats.

 For questions or contributions, please contact [Hitesh7234](https://github.com/Hitesh7234).